szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 Another benefit for single thread programming is the simiplicity of coding.
 Lock-free algorithm is difficult to be error-free.
 Lock algorithm is in the middle for complexity.

+My suggestion about applications using lock-free algorithm is to measure and compare in the following two scenarios first because single thread programming is easy to implement.

+1. lock-free
+2. single thread

+If the performance of single thread is OK, you can try to optimize it using multithread with segments of your data struture.